Carina-labs/nova/x/icacontrol/spec/en/01_state.md

 ---

 ## Overview
-This document describes the states used by the `ibcstaking` module.
+This document describes the states used by the `icacontrol` module.

 ---